DianJin-OCR-R1: Enhancing OCR Capabilities via a Reasoning-and-Tool Interleaved Vision-Language Model: Experiment

-Furthermore, we also replace the tools to conduct more in-depth exploration.
-For formula recognition task, we replace MonkeyOCR-3B and PP-FormulaNet\_plus-M with GOT and PP-FormulaNet\_plus-S. As shown in Table~\ref{tab:tools}, the performance using MonkeyOCR-3B and PP-FormulaNet\_plus-M are better than using GOT and PP-FormulaNet\_plus-S, which demonstrates that optimizing a expert OCR model alone whose costs are lower can improve the OCR capabilities of our models.
+We also evaluate how using different tools influences the overall performance.
+Taking the formula recognition task as an example, we additionally employ GOT and PP-FormulaNet\_plus-S as tools.
+As shown in \Cref{tab:tools}, the performance using MonkeyOCR-3B and PP-FormulaNet\_plus-M are better than using GOT and PP-FormulaNet\_plus-S, which indicates that leveraging stronger expert models or iterating expert models can improve overall performance.
+Compared with fine-tuning VLMs, this approach entails substantially lower cost.